maxvfischer/DIY-ai-art/README.md

 ![vent_holes_2](./tutorial_images/build_control_box/vent_holes_2.jpg)

 ### Spackling paste and sanding
-Plastic padding were used cover the cracks between the cables slots and the MDF pieces.
-The complete box was then manually sanded to remove the redundant plastic padding and round the edges around the vent holes etc.
+Plastic padding were used cover the cracks between the cables slots and the glued MDF pieces.
+The control box was then manually sanded to remove the redundant plastic padding and round the edges around the vent holes etc.

 ![spackling_11](./tutorial_images/build_control_box/spackling_11.jpg)